andreyomatveev/partitions-negative-parts-vertex-decompositions/README.md

 # Partitions of the Negative Parts of Vertices of Hypercube Graphs, and Vertex Decompositions w.r.t.
 Distinguished Symmetric Cycles #

-A Haskell nodule exporting five functions that implement enumeration mechanisms described in Theorem 6.4 from the monograph [A.O.
+A Haskell module exporting five functions that implement enumeration mechanisms described in Theorem 6.4 from the monograph [A.O.
 Matveev, Symmetric Cycles](https://www.jennystanford.com/), Jenny Stanford Publishing, 2023, and illustrated in Example 6.5.